 Located in the San Luis Valley, Alamosa is one of Colorado’s sunniest cities (but ironically, also one of its coldest).
 Using the same NWS definitions described above, Alamosa receives 148 clear and 137 partly cloudy days on average each year, totaling up to an impressive 285 total days of sun.

 Situated along the Rio Grande River, Alamosa’s good location and sizzling sun make it a worthy destination.
-Visitors can enjoy watching wildlife at the Alamosa National Wildlife Refuge or the Blanca Wildlife Habitat Area, check out a number of relaxing thermal spring resorts like Joyful Journey Hot Springs, or explore the beautiful mountains in the city’s backyard.
+Visitors can enjoy watching wildlife at the Alamosa National Wildlife Refuge or the Blanca Wildlife Habitat Area, check out some relaxing thermal spring resorts like Joyful Journey Hot Springs, or explore the beautiful mountains in the city’s backyard.

 With 258 days of sun in an average year, Pueblo is another one of the state’s sunniest areas.
-Home to a thriving art scene, a number of interesting museums, and even a whitewater park running through downtown, the “Steel City” is a perfect place to explore year-round.
+Home to a thriving art scene, several interesting museums, and even a whitewater park running through downtown, the “Steel City” is a perfect place to explore year-round.

 During the summer months, check out the Colorado State Fair or the Pueblo Chile & Frijoles Festival.
 For the rest of the year, consider stopping by Lake Pueblo State Park, or enjoying a sunny day on the Historic Arkansas Riverwalk in downtown.